The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Conclusion

 \section{Conclusion}

 In this paper, we address the challenge of persuasive communication in SDGs by formalizing turn-based dialogue as a Stackelberg competition and developing an RL framework to optimize influential utterances.
-Our approach trains agents to proactively shape subsequent conversations by refining base utterances to maximize their persuasive impact.
-Extensive experiments across Werewolf, Avalon, and ONUW demonstrate that our method consistently improves agent performance.
+Extensive experiments across Werewolf, Avalon, ONUW, and Sotopia demonstrate that our method consistently improves agent performance.
 This work establishes a systematic framework for developing persuasive AI agents and opens new directions for research in strategic communication within multi-agent environments.